mvandersteen/SungrowInverter/README.md

 ```
   `client.data['export_power']` - for this register it is a signed value if positive then the inverter is exporting to the grid, if negative then it is importing from the grid.

-  `client.mppt_inputs` - this value dictates how many client.data['mppt_xx_voltage'] & client.data['mppt_xx_current'] register are available.
+  `client.mppt_inputs` - this value dictates how many client.data['mppt_xx_voltage'] & client.data['mppt_xx_current'] registers are available.
 These values have been obtained from the modbus specs found in the documents directory on this repository.
 If an inverter only supports 1 mppt connection then only 1 set of mppt_1_voltage and mppt_1_current will appear.
 If the inverter supports more then mppt\_\[xx\]\_voltage & mppt\_\[xx\]\_current; where [xx] = the number of mppt inputs the inverter supports; the number available depends on the how many the inverter supports can be 1 to 12 sets of data for current set of support inverters.

+## Python Version prior to 3.9

+Refer to https://github.com/mvandersteen/SungrowInverter/issues/2 if you are having issues, where @hallonstedt explains how to resolve for a prior version of python.